sraesch/distributed-workflow/doc/spec.md

 ## Workflow

 ### Message types
+There are the following type of messages to be sent to the message queue.

 #### Job Stage Spawn
 The message is sent to the message queue to spawn the tasks of a stage in a job.
 The message contains the job id and the stage number.